 In addition to caring for patients with injuries and illnesses, pediatric nurses spend a significant amount of time educating parents and other caregivers about how to care for their children and protect children’s health.
 For families of children with chronic conditions, such as juvenile diabetes or paralysis, they design home care plans to help the families meet their child’s special needs.

 Prevention and health education is a big part of pediatric nursing.
 Pediatric nurses often staff community health fairs and visit schools to perform physical exams, immunize children and provide routine developmental health screenings.

 Pediatric nursing is a very special vocation, because it provides the opportunity to play a key role in a child’s life when that child needs you most.

 Pediatric nurses work in doctor’s offices, clinics, hospitals, surgical centers and other health care settings.
-Their skills bring particular comfort to parents and children being treated in acute care departments, such as the neonatal unit, pediatric critical care unit (PICU) and pediatric oncology ward.
+Their skills bring particular comfort to children being treated in acute care departments, such as the neonatal unit, pediatric critical care unit and pediatric oncology ward, and to their parents.

 Pediatric nurses also work in schools, in private practice and for community groups and other organizations that provide outpatient and preventive health care services for children, including children who have limited access to health care.

 In most cases, the pediatric nurse works closely with a physician who also specializes in pediatric or family medicine.
 Pediatric nursing duties are similar to nursing duties in other departments, although there is typically more interaction with the patient’s family.